ros2/rclc/rclc/QUALITY_DECLARATION.md

 `rclc` has no Direct Runtime non-ROS dependencies that need to be considered for this declaration.

 ## Platform Support [6]
+TODO

-`rclc` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers), and tests each change against all of them.
+`rclc` supports all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers) for Galactic Release (i.e.: Linux amd64, Linux arm64 and Windows 10), and tests each change against all of them.

 ## Security [7]